Investigations & Search

 Panther's log analysis applies normalization fields (IPs, domains, etc) to all log records.
 These fields standardize names for attributes across all data sources enabling fast and easy data correlation.
 For more information, see Standard Fields.

-With Saved Searches you can save, reuse, update, and delete searches you've created in Search, Data Explorer, or using the CLI workflow.
-This means you don't need to rewrite or rebuild a query over and over, each time you want to run it.
+With Saved Searches, you can save, reuse, update, and delete searches you've created in Search, Data Explorer, or the CLI workflow.
+This means you don't need to rewrite or rebuild a query each time you want to run it.

 Panther's Scheduled Searches are Saved Searches that have been configured to run on a schedule.
-They can be associated to Scheduled Rules, which allows you to use the data returned from the search as event input to the rule, as opposed to streaming in real-time data.
-As a Scheduled Search runs, if a corresponding Scheduled Rule returns any hits, one or more Alerts will be generated from the data and dispatched accordingly.
+They can be associated to Scheduled Rules, which allow you to use the data returned from the search as event input to the rule, as opposed to real-time "streaming" data.
+As a Scheduled Search runs, if a corresponding Scheduled Rule generates any matches, a signal (and optionally alert) will be created.

 For more information, see Saved and Scheduled Searches.

-The Search History page displays the last 30 days of searches run in the Panther Console.
+The Search History page in the Panther Console displays the last 30 days of searches run in the Console.
 Clicking on the search name will direct you to Search or Data Explorer where you can see the results and rerun the search.
 You can also cancel a running search.
 For more information, see Search History.

 Example searches